hamerski/hamerski.github.io/_pages/home.md

 #{: .notice--error}
 ---

-Welcome to my professional website.
+Hi there!
 Feel free to click around and look at some of the work I've been up to.
 If you feel inclined to reach out, please don't hesitate to shoot me an email at [patti.hamerski@oregonstate.edu](mailto:patti.hamerski@oregonstate.edu).